vamc526/vamc526.github.io/README.md

 # Data Scientist

 ## About Me
 Hello!
-I'm **Vamshi Bairagoni**, a dedicated Data Scientist with a solid foundation in Physics and extensive experience in data analytics, machine learning, and big data technologies.
+I'm **Vamshi**, a dedicated Data Scientist with a solid foundation in Physics and extensive experience in data analytics, machine learning, and big data technologies.
 My mission is to leverage data-driven insights to solve complex problems and drive innovation across various sectors.
 With a passion for continuous learning and a knack for turning data into actionable intelligence, I am eager to tackle new challenges and contribute to cutting-edge projects.

 ### Contact Information
 - **Location:** Springfield, IL
 - **LinkedIn:** [LinkedIn Profile](#)
-- **Phone:** 217-588-9566
 - **Email:** vamc526@outlook.com
 - **GitHub:** [GitHub Profile](#)